Every learner is unique and must be challenged at his level.

 Even though children may be the same age, they are often not on the same academic or intellectual level.
-For example, many five-year olds may just be learning to recognize their letters while others are reading at a second grade level.
+For example, many five year olds may just be learning to recognize their letters while others are reading at a second grade level.
 Because of these academic and intellectual differences, children cannot be taught the same curriculum in the same way at the same time.
 Furthermore, it is common for gifted students to be advanced in one or two subject areas but not in all subjects.
 Curriculum differentiation is intended to address these problems.
-A curriculum that is differentiated will meet the needs of all learners by providing the appropriate level of challenge.
-This allows all children to achieve success and growth.

 Curriculum that is differentiated meets the needs of all learners by providing the appropriate level of challenge.
 This allows all children to succeed and grow.

 And Must Be Challenged At His Level